4 Money Habits Keeping Middle Class Americans From Retiring Early

 1. Impulse Buying

-Nothing is really thought over while buying things in the spur of the moment.
+Nothing is really thought over while buying things on the spur of the moment.
 Everything is triggered by instant emotions, which fade away not long after.

 The items bought often end up being something you don’t need, too expensive or out of your budget, and sometimes even poor quality.

-The items often end up not being used, which is a waste of money.
+The items often go unused, which is a waste of money.

 2. Neglecting Budgeting

-Your budget will help you visualize how you spend your money and be able to redirect it to the right course.
+Your budget will help you visualize how you spend your money and redirect it toward the right course.
 Not having a budget will 100% have you spending money on things you do not need at the expense of those you cannot survive without.

 Always have a budget that highlights all your varied and fixed expenses.
-Learning to stick to it will move you steps closer to your short-term and long-term financial goals.
+Learning to stick to it will move you a step closer to your short-term and long-term financial goals.

-Not having a budget increases your chances of sinking into debt, overspending, not saving, and being unprepared for emergencies.
+Not having a budget increases your chances of sinking into debt, overspending, failing to save, and being unprepared for emergencies.

 3. Carrying Credit Card Balances

-Not paying your credit card balances will cause you to pay high interest fees, which will basically wreck your finances.
+Not paying your credit card balances will lead to high interest charges, which will basically wreck your finances.

-And yes, late payments could affect your financial history for years; clearing the mess sometimes becomes very difficult.
+And yes, late payments can affect your financial history for years; clearing the mess can sometimes be very difficult.

-While using credit cards has its pros, you should do it responsibly.
+While using credit cards has its benefits, you should use them responsibly.
 Avoid spending more than you can pay at the end of the month.

 4. Ignoring Financial Goals

-Always have your short-term and long-term finances.
+Always have your short- and long-term finances in order.
 What do you want to achieve at the end of the year?
 How are you going to achieve it?
 For example, do you want to reduce your debt by 30%?
 How much money are you going to put into debt payment to achieve this goal?

-Saving money with no goals in place will have you splurging it all at any slight inconvenience.
+Saving money without goals in place will have you splurging it all at the slightest inconvenience.